ranjeetV8/nxtWave/README.md

 ## This project is underdevelopment
-stil woking on this project
+stil woking on this project.